Why is AI not a Panacea for Data Workers? An Interview Study on Human-AI Collaboration in Data Storytelling

-Currently, data science tasks are still labor intensive and require deep domain expertise.
-A typical data science workflow includes preparing data, exploring data, modeling data, communicating data insights, and deploying models~\cite{zhang2020data,muller2019data, kandel2012enterprise, alspaugh2018futzing}.
-To assist these labor-intensive tasks, most relevant to our work is prior research exploring and developing intelligent tools that augment the data science workflow.
-For example, prior work produced tools such as conversational agents to assist the insight exploration task~\cite{setlur2016eviza,setlur2022you}.
-More recently, AutoML technologies that leverage advanced ML capabilities to automate data preparation and modeling have received much attention in academia and industry.
+\re{Currently, data science tasks are still labor intensive and require deep domain expertise.
+A typical data science workflow includes preparing data, exploring data, modeling data, communicating data insights, and deploying models~\cite{zhang2020data,muller2019data, kandel2012enterprise, alspaugh2018futzing, crisan2020passing}.} \rem{To assist these tasks in the workflow, there is growing interest in introducing AI to support humans' work, such as automatic data preparation and modeling (\ie, AutoML)~\cite{narkar2021model,weidele2020autoaiviz}, AI-assisted data exploration ~\cite{setlur2016eviza,wu2021ai4vis}, and AI-powered data storytelling for insight communication (Sec.~\ref{sec:ai_storytelling_tools}).}

-Besides developing new tools for AutoML~\cite{wang2019atmseer,narkar2021model,weidele2020autoaiviz}, HCI researchers have conducted empirical studies to examine data scientists' needs and concerns around AutoML~\cite{wang2019human,wang2021much,drozdal2020trust,xin2021whither,crisan2021fits}.
-For example, Wang~\etal~\cite{wang2019human} conducted an interview study with 20 data scientists about their perception of AutoML tools and discovered their concerns around job security and desire for human-AI collaboration, in which both automation and human expertise of data science are indispensable.
+\rem{To design AI collaborators that fit humans' needs, it is essential for HCI researchers to investigate data workers' perceptions, requirements, and concerns for AI through empirical studies.
+For example, Gu~\etal~\cite{gu2024analysts} developed design probes and investigated data workers' behaviors when exploring data with AI.} Wang~\etal~\cite{wang2019human} conducted an interview study with 20 data scientists about their perception of AutoML tools and discovered their concerns around job security and desire for human-AI collaboration, in which both automation and human expertise of data science are indispensable.
 Focusing on data workers' trust in AutoML systems, Drozdal~\etal's~\cite{drozdal2020trust} study revealed a strong need for transparency features such as performance metrics and visualization to establish trust in AutoML.
 By interviewing 29 enterprise data scientists, Crisan and Fiore-Gartland~\cite{crisan2021fits} identified common usage scenarios of AutoML systems and provided a framework summarizing the level of automation desired by data workers.